diliev97/deployment-repo/README.md

    - `apps/my-app/overlays/dev/values.yaml`
    - `apps/my-app/overlays/prod/values.yaml`

+5. **Important**: Set the initial image tag manually in the overlay `values.yaml` file.
+The ArgoCD Image Updater needs a baseline to compare against - it can only detect and update to new tags once an initial tag is already deployed.

-5. Commit and push - the ApplicationSet will automatically create the ArgoCD Application
+6. Commit and push - the ApplicationSet will automatically create the ArgoCD Application

 ## Setup Steps